Skate for Something Great!

 Since the catastrophic earthquake in 2010 in Haiti –that killed over 300,000 people, injured 300,000 more and left over 1.5 million people homeless – Jôsi has been on a crusade to help Haiti.
 It was then that 6-years-old Jôsi decided to use her passion for ice skating to help Haiti.
 She and her then 4-year-old brother participated in a skate-a-thon to help Haiti at Bowie Ice Arena just weeks after the devastating earthquake.

 In January 2011, to mark the one-year anniversary of the earthquake, Jôsi did a skating solo tribute/fundraiser at the University of Delaware raise money to help feed orphaned children, rebuild schools, homes, and buildings damaged by the 2010 earthquake in Haiti.
 In 2012, Jôsi was joined by fellow supporters to "Skate for Something Great" to help fund a youth empowerment trip to Haiti.
-The 4th annual event will benefit "Liv Sa" (youth empowerment literacy project in Haiti) and again include a skating tribute by Jôsi which as always is dedicated to her late Haitian-born grandparents Jôseline and Marc Pretto.
+Each year a different charity is selected and a donation is made to the charity helping to make a difference in Haiti.
+Event also include a skating tribute by Jôsi which as always is dedicated to her late Haitian-born grandparents Jôseline and Marc Pretto.
 With a thankful heart, Jôsi found something she loves doing -- something that provides her with a platform to Skate for Something Great!

-Josi helps with English Literacy Empowerment Program in
+Josi & Jeremie help with English Literacy Empowerment Program in

 Lebrun, Haiti, Summer 2012